DELETE operations are performed on

-secondary keys) are not in sorted order, requiring substantial I/O
+secondary keys) are often in an unsorted order, requiring

 page is not in the

-avoiding I/O operations by not reading in the page from the disk.
+expensive I/O operations by not immediately reading in the page

-The buffered changes are merged when the page is loaded to the
+from disk.
+The buffered changes are merged when the page is loaded

-buffer pool, and the updated page is later flushed to disk using
+to the buffer pool, and the updated page is later flushed to disk.

-when the server is nearly idle, and during
+when the server is nearly idle, and during a

-Because it can result in fewer disk reads and writes, this feature is most valuable for workloads that are I/O-bound, for example applications with a high volume of DML operations such as bulk inserts.
+Because it can result in fewer disk reads and writes, the change buffer feature is most valuable for workloads that are I/O-bound, for example applications with a high volume of DML operations such as bulk inserts.

-However, the insert buffer occupies a part of the buffer pool, reducing the memory available to cache data pages.
-If the working set almost fits in the buffer pool, or if your tables have relatively few secondary indexes, it may be useful to disable insert buffering.
-If the working set entirely fits in the buffer pool, insert buffering does not impose any extra overhead, because it only applies to pages that are not in the buffer pool.
+However, the change buffer occupies a part of the buffer pool, reducing the memory available to cache data pages.
+If the working set almost fits in the buffer pool, or if your tables have relatively few secondary indexes, it may be useful to disable change buffering.
+If the working set fits entirely within the buffer, change buffering does not impose extra overhead, because it only applies to pages that are not in the buffer pool.